Last Updated: November 29, 2022

 written example of how coverage works if you visited a physician and needed diagnostic tests and follow-up care.
 Also ask for a

-written example of how coverage works if you had a hospital stay for several days, and had testing and scans, surgery, and saw several specialists.
+written example of how coverage works if you had a hospital stay for several days, had testing and scans, surgery, and saw several specialists.

 Before you buy, always ask for the plan’s details in writing and take the time to review the materials carefully.
 Don’t feel rushed to make a decision.